Teriyaki Tofu Bowl

 Fresh baby spinach

-Love Beets ginger and honey beets (or flavor of your choice), 4-6 beets, quartered
+Love Beets ginger and honey beets (or flavor of your choice), quartered

 Teriyaki Marinade and Sauce

-Preheat oven to 450°F, and line baking sheet non-stick foil or lightly coat baking sheet with oil.
+- Preheat oven to 450°F, and line rimmed baking sheet non-stick foil or lightly coat baking sheet with oil.

 - Place tofu in single layer on prepared baking sheet.
-Top with a little more marinade and reserve the rest of the marinade.
+Reserve the rest of the marinade.

-Roast tofu 10 minutes.
+- Roast tofu 10 minutes.
 Flip, and roast 5 minutes more, or until sides are golden brown. ( Tofu cubes will puff up a bit and be crispy on edges)